xsuchy/modulemd/README.rst

-Module metadata references

 metadata.json:
         A simple metadata template that should be a part of an RPM repository.
         It currently doesn't contain a link to the repository itself as the client already knows it anyway.
 It doesn't contain a list of available components either, for similar reasons.

-        The format should be mostly self-explanatory but just to be clear:
+        The format should be mostly self-explanatory but just to be clear.

         version:
                 Metadata format version.
         data: